almazarrafael/Digital-Logic-Sim/README.md

 ## notes

 I made this in order to motivate myself to learn more digital design and to help myself debug the 8-bit breadboard computer I plan on building.
 The more I learn the more programs I plan on adding as I progress.
+These programs are in no way meant to fully simulate each logic gate in each component but instead to simulate the overall input/output for debugging and educational purposes.

 ## images
 Binary to Decimal Converter